Victoria Waterfront

 BC Building Code 2024 applies: Victoria explicitly confirms the BCBC 2024 is in effect for all new permit applications.
 The city enforces code rigorously, particularly for strata and multi-family work.

-Victoria explicitly confirms BCBC 2024 is in effect for all new permit applications.
-The city enforces code rigorously, particularly for strata and multi-family work.
-When replacing balcony railings on older Victoria buildings, the new system must meet 2024 code — not the code from original construction.
+Victoria explicitly confirms BCBC 2024 is in effect.
+When replacing balcony railings on older Victoria buildings, the new system must meet 2024 code.
 Many pre-1980 balcony guards were installed at heights that no longer comply.
-For permit applications, visit the City of Victoria Building Permits page or call 250-361-0341.
+For strata replacements, this often triggers a full-building upgrade from original heights to the current 1,070mm standard.
+P.Eng. documentation is essential for council approval.

 Capital Region Coverage